jaspector

 Building permits are required for new residential construction (single-family, multi-family), new commercial or industrial construction, additions/alterations/renovations affecting structural integrity/fire safety/code compliance, demolition, electrical/plumbing/mechanical system installation or replacement, roofing work, septic system installation, and construction in FEMA-designated Special Flood Hazard Areas.

-Typical processing time is Typically 1-2 weeks for standard residential projects; longer for complex commercial projects..
+Building permit processing times in Columbia, MS typically run Typically 1-2 weeks for standard residential projects; longer for complex commercial projects..
+Timelines can vary based on project complexity and current department workload.